Eric Turkheimer: Research

 Turkheimer is known for studying the effects of socioeconomic status and genes on IQ, especially in regards to gene-environment interactions.
 For example, in a 2003 study, he and his colleagues found that the environment accounted for about 60% of the variance in IQ among low-income children, while genes accounted for almost none of it.
 In contrast, this study also found that the reverse was true for wealthy children.
-A subsequent meta analysis showed this effect did not replicate outside the US, and even within the US the effect size was a third of Turkheimer's.
+Later studies have shown the effect size of the interaction varies between countries.
 Since then, along with his University of Virginia colleague David Fask, he has published other studies that also suggest that IQ is more heritable among wealthy families than among poor ones.
 In a 2011 commentary about environmental influences on human behavior, he wrote that “The nonshared environment, in a phrase, is free will.
 Not the kind of metaphysical free will that no one believes in anymore, according to which human souls float free above the mechanistic constraints of the physical world, but an embodied free will, tethered to biology, that encompasses our ability to respond to complex circumstances in complex and unpredictable ways and in the process to build a self.”

-Media
+Media and politics

 Turkheimer has been featured on multiple YouTube talk shows, including Stefan Molyneux, The Majority Report with Sam Seder, and The David Pakman Show.
 In 2017, Turkheimer along with Richard Nisbett and Paige Harden, published a piece in Vox criticizing Charles Murray and Sam Harris' views on race and intelligence, following an appearance of Murray on Harris' show.

+Politically, Turkheimer identifies as left-wing.
+He supports what he calls "the radical scientific left", (e.g. Peter Schönemann), despite disagreeing with them on a few issues.